Wheel of Fortune (Mega-CD)

 Letter board and the Wheel

-A contestant starts his or her turn by spinning the titular Wheel of Fortune, a roulette-style wheel with 24 wedges.
-Most wedges are labeled with dollar amounts (with the top value increasing in each successive round), but there are also Bankrupt, Lose a Turn, Free Spin, and Surprise wedges.
-The contestant in control spins the Wheel to determine a dollar value, then has 15 seconds to guess a letter, which must be a consonant.
+• Spin Wheel: The contestant spins the Wheel to determine a dollar value, then has 15 seconds to guess a letter, which must be a consonant.
 The player spins the Wheel by holding A to increase the power meter (which has red, yellow, and green zones) and then releasing it at the desired power level.
 If the Wheel is not spun into the green zone of the power meter, it must be spun again until it has completed at least one full revolution.
 When choosing a letter, the D-Pad highlights a letter and A, B, or C chooses it.
-Landing on a dollar amount and calling a correct consonant results in the hostess revealing every instance of that letter, also awarding the value of the spin multiplied by the number of times the letter appears in the puzzle.
-Calling a correct consonant allows the contestant to spin the Wheel again, buy a vowel for a flat rate of $250 (until no more remain in the puzzle), or attempt to solve the puzzle (there is an invisible 30 second timer for the player to decide which choice to make before forfeiting the turn).
-Correctly guessing a vowel does not reward any money but helps solve the puzzle.
-Control passes to the next contestant if the player lands on Lose a Turn or Bankrupt, calls a letter not in the puzzle, or attempts unsuccessfully to solve the puzzle.
+Landing on a dollar amount and calling a correct consonant results in Vanna revealing every instance of that letter, also awarding the value of the spin multiplied by the number of times the letter appears in the puzzle.
+Calling a correct consonant allows the contestant to spin again, buy a vowel, or solve the puzzle.
+Landing on Bankrupt eliminates any cash the contestant has accumulated within the round.
+Landing on Free Spin gives the player a chance to earn a free spin by correctly guessing a letter in the puzzle, which can be used at any point in the round to keep the player's turn after otherwise losing it.
+Landing on Surprise or another prize wedge gives the player a chance to "win" a prize such as jewelry or a trip by correctly guesses a letter.
+The cash value of these prizes is added to the player's winnings at the end of the round.

+The turn passes to the next contestant if the player runs out of time, lands on Lose a Turn or Bankrupt, calls a letter not in the puzzle, or attempts unsuccessfully to solve the puzzle.
 The round ends when a contestant successfully solves a puzzle.
 Only the player who solves the puzzle keeps any winnings acquired during that round (though each contestant starts each round with $0, their total winnings are accumulated for the final bonus round).
 Solving the puzzle with $0 awards $200.

 Sometime during the fourth round, Vanna announces the "Speed-Up Round."
 When this happens, she gives the Wheel a final spin to determine the value of all remaining consonants (vowels are worth nothing).
 Each player then takes a turn selecting one letter, which can be a vowel or a consonant.
 If the letter appears in the puzzle, the contestant gets 50 seconds to try to solve the puzzle or the turn passes to the next player until the puzzle is solved.

 The bonus round is played by the contestant who has won the most money at the end of four regular rounds.
 At the start of the bonus round, the player selects one of five puzzles, represented by the letters in "WHEEL."
-Vanna reveals the R, S, T, L, N, and E letters in the puzzle (the most common consonants in the most common 1,000 words in the English language and the most common vowel) and then asks the player to select three more consonants and one more vowel.
+Vanna reveals the R, S, T, L, N, and E letters in the puzzle (the most common consonants in the most common 1,000 words in the English language and the most common vowel) and asks the player to select three more consonants and one more vowel.
 Then the player is given 60 seconds to solve the puzzle.
 Successfully solving the puzzle awards the player a special prize (and its cash value is added to the player's total winnings).

 Production credits